 Once you have waited for your hypertufa pot to cure, (and it seems to take forever when you are waiting), then you have to wait for the alkalinity to be leached from the pot.
 More waiting?
 I am too impatient for that!

 How about we speed up the process?
-And I will tell you and show you how.
+I will tell you how I do it and show you how.

 Due to the alkalinity of Portland cement, it is necessary to leach your new pot to make an environment acceptable for your plants .
-It is felt that the planter needs to be “neutralized” for your plants to grow their best.
+Most gardeners feel that the planter needs to be “neutralized” for your plants to grow their best.

 Many hypertufa makers feel that leaching your new hypertufa pot needs to be done over a prolonged period of time, such as a few months or even over the winter.
 I don’t feel this is necessary